When Diffusion Breaks Constraints: Sequential Autoregressive Generation with RL and MCTS: Human Study Details

 \section{Human Study Details}

-Our human study is conducted with 5 participants.
-We randomly sampled 50 pairs of generated and ground-truth tangram images with text description, and let 5 participants choose which one matches the text description better.
-For each pair of images, we show both of them on the screen and ask the participants: ``Which image better matches the description below?''
+Our human study was conducted with 5 participants.
+We randomly sampled 50 pairs of generated and ground-truth tangram images with text descriptions, and let 5 participants choose which one matches the text description better.
+For each pair of images, we show both of them on the screen and ask the participants: ``Which image better matches the description xxx?''

 One example question of the questionnaire is shown in Fig~\ref{fig:human_study_example}.